 The Head of State also said that he has “found it is a desire for everyone to take advantage of all opportunities, Portuguese people doing tourism in Portugal, European neighbors, who do not have these limitations, in Portugal, namely Spaniards”.

-"I was able to verify the high number of Spaniards who arrived since the opening of the borders, but even French, from other European, Dutch, Swedish and even non-European countries", he enumerated.
+“I was able to verify the high number of Spaniards who arrived since the opening of the borders, but even French, from other European countries, Dutch, Swedes and even non-Europeans”, he enumerated.

 Estonia, Latvia, Slovakia, Slovenia and the islands of St. Vincent in the Caribbean were added to the list today by the British Ministry of Transport, following an assessment of the risks of infection with covid-19.

 As of July 28, people traveling from these countries to England do not need to comply with the required 14-day quarantine, then the rest of the nations (Scotland, Wales and Northern Ireland) must apply the British government's decision.